 Residential aged care providers must make a range of allied health services available to residents under Schedule 1 of the Quality of Care Principles 2014.
 This includes access to allied health services as part of an individual therapy program aimed at maintaining or restoring a resident’s ability to perform daily tasks.

-Recommended allied health services are those recommended in an aged care resident’s care plan and/or progress notes
+Recommended allied health services are those recommended in an aged care resident’s care plan and/or progress notes.

 Allied health disciplines